li-shangru/WikipediaDarkTheme/README.md

 Provide a premium reading experience during both day and night.
 Easy on the eyes, pleasant in the heart.

-_Note: using this script will affect page loading speed._
+_Note: using this script WILL affect page loading speed; currently only optimized for English Wiki pages._

 **Also available on : [Greasy Fork](https://greasyfork.org/en/scripts/382833-wikipedia-dark-theme)**